Smokepurpp

 Omar Jeffery Pineiro (born May 15, 1997), known professionally as Smokepurpp, is an American rapper.
 He released his commercial debut single, "Audi", in 2017; it would go on to receive platinum certification by the Recording Industry Association of America (RIAA).
-In March of that year, he signed with Alamo and Interscope Records to release the song and his debut mixtape for which it served as lead single, Deadstar (2017), the following September.
-It peaked at number 42 on the Billboard 200, while his debut studio album and the mixtape's sequel, Deadstar 2 (2019) narrowly entered the chart.
-His second album, Florida Jit (2020) failed to chart in any known territory and served as his final album on the label.
+In March of that year, he signed with Alamo and Interscope Records to release the song and his debut mixtape for which it served as the lead single, Deadstar (2017).
+It peaked at number 42 on the Billboard 200, while his debut studio album and the mixtape's sequel, Deadstar 2 (2019), dropped to number 137.
+His second album, Florida Jit (2020), failed to chart in any territory and served as his final album on the label.

 Early life

-Smokepurpp was born on May 15, 1997, in Chicago, Illinois.
+Omar Jeffery Pineiro was born on May 15, 1997, in Chicago, Illinois, to Cuban parents.
 He and his family moved to Miami, Florida, when he was three years old.
 Speaking on his upbringing, Pineiro described himself during high school as a calm individual who surrounded himself with diverse groups of people.

-Pineiro began his music career as a producer, a hobby he picked up due to boredom.
-While doing this, he had a major influence in getting his friend Lil Pump into rapping as well.
-He began to rap when no one bought his produced instrumentals and due to the success of several tracks on the audio distribution platform SoundCloud, Pineiro dropped out of high school in his senior year.

 His musical influences include Kanye West, Taking Back Sunday, Every Avenue, Young Thug, and Lucki.

 Career

 2014–2016: Early work

-Pineiro originally started to pursue music in high school, starting as a producer, as many others, Pineiro started publishing his art on SoundCloud.
-Pineiro began to rap due to the lack of people actually buying his produced instrumentals.
-Pineiro's first song was released on SoundCloud in 2015, but he quickly deleted it due to its lack of quality, soon uploading his second song, "Live Off a Lick" featuring Florida native rapper XXXTentacion.
+Pineiro started to pursue music due to boredom while in high school, beginning as a producer.
+As many others at the time, he published his instrumentals on SoundCloud.
+Due to the lack of people buying his produced instrumentals, Pineiro began to rap and influenced his friend and collaborator Lil Pump to begin rapping as well.
+Pineiro's first song was released on SoundCloud in 2015, but he quickly deleted it due to its lack of quality, soon uploading his second song, "Live Off a Lick", featuring Florida native rapper XXXTentacion.
 Pineiro eventually dropped out of high school due to his budding music career.
-Pineiro later released his first music video on September 23, 2014, titled "It's Nothin" with rapper Lil Ominous, who is also Pineiro's cousin.